-Database of grievances: The feedback collected is currently recorded in a feedback tracker dashboard, which captures the type of feedback received, when, by whom (location, ethnicity, sex, age, disability, among other relevant diversity factors), related to which program.
-Intake of feedback is digital rather than through hard copy forms.
+Database of grievances: Community Contact Centre (CCC) application includes digital intake of feedback which captures the type of feedback received, when, by whom (location, ethnicity, sex, age, disability, among other relevant diversity factors), related to which program.
+Personal data and case detail is protected within the database, this detail has restricted access.